Data Logging

 11.45am – 12.45pm – lunch to include s’mores cooked over the fire

 12.45pm – 1.15pm – Carry out a ‘snapshot’ investigation.
-Likely to be: Which material is the best for a pair of sunglasses.
+Which material is the best for a pair of sunglasses.
 Use data loggers to take snapshot readings of lux (light) when the sensor is covered with different coloured cellophane.

 1.15pm – 1.45pm – look at data logger results together